foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab8.rst

 Section_name is a constant string expression that denotes the name of the section

 .. note::
-	About detailed usage of the compiler pragmas, please refer to the document "MetaWare C/C++ Progarmmer's Guide for the ccac Compiler"
+	About detailed usage of the compiler pragmas, please refer to the document "MetaWare C/C++ Programmer's Guide for the ccac Compiler"

 Edit the linker command file
 ----------------------------